mlanser/100-days-of-code/r2-log.md

 * More on functions, callable object, classes, and stuff :-)
 * Also reviewing lambda functions, extended parameter syntax, extended call syntax ... my head hurts!

+### R2D3 - 27MAY2020
+* Spent so,me qualitytime trying to wrap my head around Python closures and decorators.
+* Deep dive into class attributes, methods, properties, inheritance, and so on.